INTRODUCTION

 EVENT TYPE DETAILS

-IMPLAN will always use the Industry’s LPF to estimate the Direct Effect for this Event Type, but will prioritize the Event Values in a certain order.
+IMPLAN will always use the Industry LPF from the selected Region to estimate the Direct Effect for this Event Type, but will prioritize the Event Values in a certain order.
 IMPLAN will first look at Employment, Labor Income, and Output, then Intermediate Inputs, TOPI, and OPI.
 The calculation steps for this Event can be found in the Detailed Event Calculations section below.

 INDUSTRY IMPACT ANALYSIS (DETAILED) EVENT

-In this example, we know a new firm, Red Paper Co., opened up in 2020 in North Carolina.
-They have 100 employees, 2 proprietors, a total Labor Income of $7.5M, a total Output of $50M, and earned no profit in the first year (Other Property Income).
+In this example, a new firm, Red Paper Co., opened up in 2023 in North Carolina.
+They have 100 Wage & Salary employees, 2 proprietors, a total Labor Income of $7.5M, a total Output of $50M, and earned no profit in the first year (Other Property Income).
+The Industry Impact Analysis, or IIA Event, is necessary to model this business’ operations as we were given more than one input value.

-To set up this activity using an Industry Impact Analysis or IIA Event, first create a unique Title for the Event, then select Industry Impact Analysis (Detailed) for the Event Type.
+To set up this activity, first create a unique Title for the Event, then select Industry Impact Analysis (Detailed) for the Event Type.
 Next, click on Specification.
-Use the dropdown menu to select Industry 145 - Paper Mills, the IMPLAN Industry that best matches the production activity.
+Use the drop-down menu to select the IMPLAN Industry that best matches the production activity.
+Check out the article Picking an Industry for assistance in choosing the appropriate IMPLAN Industry.
+For the Red Paper Co., select Industry 137 - Paper Mills.

 This Event Type will automatically expand to display all available fields.
 Enter the Wage & Salary Employment Value as 100, Proprietor Employment Value as 2, total Labor Income as $7,500,000, Other Property Income as $0, and Output as $50,000,000.